Make your party less boring with Pomegranate Punch using prosecco for the bubbly factor! Recipe for a non alcoholic punch also included.

 Want to know how to make your New Year’s Eve less boring?
 Make this Sparkling Pomegranate Punch recipe to count down the clock until midnight!

-It has prosecco for the bubbly factor, which is more affordable than champagne (you can certainly use champagne, but for someone who bought a car this year, prosecco it is).
+It has prosecco for the bubbly factor, which is more affordable than champagne (you can certainly use champagne, but for someone with big adult expenses, prosecco it is).

-What’s nice about this pomegranate punch is its versatility.
+What’s nice about this pomegranate punch recipe is its versatility.

 You can use prosecco, champagne, or sparkling wine for the cocktail.
 I personally used prosecco because it’s not as sweet.